Using reusable nappies will save you heaps of money and will massively reduce your little ones carbon footprint.

 Reusable nappies use 3.5 times less energy, 8 times less non-renewable materials and 90 times less renewable resources than “disposables.”

 All Littlelamb nappies are made in a family run factory in Turkey, and are brought into the UK by road freight to ensure that we keep our carbon footprint to a minimum, giving you peace of mind.
+Also, we computer-cut our nappy patterns to minimise wastage but we are still left with about 10% waste material but as we manufacture in an area with periphery trades all the wastage is recycled.

 We have to compromise on certain aspects of the production though.
 We don't use local Turkish elastic any more.
 We import all our elastic from a technical manufacturer in America and now get twice the lifespan.